ezsystems/commerce-documentation/docs/guide/logging/logging_faq.md

 All transmitted messages are logged automatically, because the mandatory transport layer automatically logs all messages.
-But if a new transport is implemented (other than `WebConnectorMessageTransport`), this implementation has to take care of logging measuring point a lower level.
+But if a new transport is implemented (other than `WebConnectorMessageTransport`), this implementation has to take care of logging the measuring point on a lower level.
 See [Measuring Points in the ERP logging documentation](../integrate_erp_systems/erp_communication/erp_logging.md#logging-architecture-measuring-points) for more information.